Osman Mia

 The stock market is another balloon.
 The more people invest in stocks, the more inflated the balloon becomes.
 But when investors take their money out, the more deflated the balloon becomes.

-Money, like air, flows.
+Money, like air, flows

 What if money is created?

 Thin air is the substance fiat money is made of.
-There is plenty of it, because money is being created by central banks everywhere.
+There is plenty of it but never enough.
+But the more money is printed, the more there is to inflate balloons.

 What's bad about deflation?

-So will deflation occur?
+So will widespread deflation occur?

 Printing money can artificially keep prices high.
 But inevitably the fundamentals will catch up.